 video from Shep Hyken

-Yet as important as a CXO can be in the boardroom, their teams of designers are also having a big influence on organizational processes.
-Heather Cassano, a former CXO at Scholastic and current director of User Experience at Google, says the developers and engineers that code digital products should be closely integrated with the designers.
+Yet as important as the Head of Customer Experience can be in the boardroom, their teams of designers are also having a big influence on organizational processes.
+Heather Cassano, a former CXO at the Scholastic and current director of User Experience at Google, says the developers and engineers that code digital products should be closely integrated with the designers.

 Leading an Experience Team

-Carola Fellenz Thompson, CXO at Splunk, believes that the number one priority for the CXO should be to create a team that builds amazing user experiences to solve customer problems.
+Carola Fellenz Thompson, CXO at Splunk, believes that the number one priority for this executive position should be to create a team that builds amazing user experiences to solve customer problems.

 A well-built and managed experience team with executive authority offers a new kind of nimbleness that makes creating an organization-wide experience compelling and responsive.

-“Aesthetics are great, we’re human beings and enjoy beautiful things, but deep design really hinges on understanding their users, so I want to make sure that people understand that,” she says.
-“Until we really understand, there is no way that we can innovate.”
+“Aesthetics are great, we’re human beings and enjoy beautiful things, but the deep design hinges on understanding their users, so I want to make sure that people understand that,” she says.
+“Until we understand, there is no way that we can innovate.”

 And that will offer innovative companies a competitive advantage.
 A well-built and managed experience team with executive authority offers a new kind of nimbleness that makes creating an organization-wide experience compelling and responsive.

-So while the CXO may be the new kid on the digital block, expect to see more organizations add this role in the near future.
-With the increased difficulty in designing a product that works across multiple devices in the new mobile-first world, the expertise and knowledge of a CXO will become increasingly important.
+So while the CXO may be the newer kid on the digital block, expect to see more organizations add this role in the near future.
+With the increased difficulty in designing a product that works across multiple devices in the new mobile-first world, the expertise and knowledge of a remarkable customer experience will become increasingly important.